Are you someone who would like to have a direct effect on student education in our South Whidbey community?

 School-wide Salmon in the Classroom Project

-(ADOPTED by Homes Harbor Rod & Gun Club) Thank you!
+(ADOPTED by Holmes Harbor Rod & Gun Club) Thank you!

 Salmon in the classroom is a school-wide (K-5) project where students from all grade levels share in raising salmon at the elementary school.
 K-5 students will observe and record the amazing transformation of the developing salmon from egg, to alevin, to fry.
 The intended goal of the project is to increase student awareness of how salmon are an indicator species of watershed health and how students can positively impact their local ecosystem by becoming stewards of their environment.